 TICKELL, Samuel Richard.
 Cuttack 19.8.1811 — Cheltenham 20.4.1875.
 British Colonial Officer and Zoologist in India and Burma.
-Son of an officer.
-Trained at Addiscombe 1827-29 joined Bengal Native Infantry.
-From 1834 served under Hodgson in Kathmandu, then Political Agent in Singbhum.
-In 1847 sent to Burma.
+Son of an officer, Richard T. and his wife Mary.
+Trained at Addiscombe 1827-29 and joined Bengal Native Infantry.
+From 1834 served under Hodgson in Kathmandu, until 1843, then Political Agent in Singbhum.
+In 1847 promoted captain and sent to Arakan, Burma.
 Retired as Colonel in 1865, spent some time in France and then settled in Channel Islands.
-Married 1844 Maria Templer.
+Married 1844 Maria Templer, three sons and two daughters.
 Worked on a great work on Indian ornithology, but his deteriorating eyesight impended its completion.

 Publications: “Grammatical construction of the Ho language”, JASB 9:2, 1840, 997-1007 & “Vocabulary…”, Ibid.
 1063-1090; “Memoir of the Hodesum (improperly called the Colehan)”, JASB 9:2, 1840, 694-710, 783-808 & 10:1, 1841, 30 (the ethnography of a Ho tribe); a couple of articles on Burmese ethnography in JASB.

 Sources: Wikipedia with photo.

 Last Updated on 2 months by Admin